autogluon/autogluon/examples/text_prediction/README.md

 !IMPORTANT.
 Try to run the experiment on a p3.2x instance :).

 ## Predict Salary of Data Scientists
-Here, we provide the example that shows how to use AutoGluon to achieve top performance in [Data Scientist Salary Prediction](https://www.machinehack.com/hackathons/predict_the_data_scientists_salary_in_india_hackathon/overview).
+Here, we provide the example that shows how to use AutoGluon to achieve top performance in MachineHack Data Scientist Salary Prediction Hackathon.
+To join the hackathon, you can first go to [MachineHack Website](https://www.machinehack.com/hackathon) and switch to "Active" and go to ""
+This will bring you to the link: [link](https://www.machinehack.com/hackathons/predict_the_data_scientists_salary_in_india_hackathon/overview)

+!IMPORTANT, you can not directly access the link and will have to follow the previous steps.

 Also, you will need to install `openpyxl` to read from xlsx file.

 ```